livebook-dev/livebook/README.md

     user's operating system home.

   * `LIVEBOOK_IDENTITY_PROVIDER` - controls whether Zero Trust Authentication
-    must be used as the identity provider.
-This is useful when deploying Livebook inside a cloud platform, such as Cloudflare and Google.
+    must be used for this Livebook instance.
+This is useful when deploying Livebook airgapped inside a cloud platform, such as Cloudflare and Google.
     Supported values are:

       * `basic_auth:<username>:<password>`